-Check if you can record goods in your own records and give HMRC the information up to 175 days later.
+Check if you can enter goods in your own records and give HMRC the information up to 175 days later.

-If your business is not established in the UK, you must get someone established in the UK to deal with customs for you (and they must act indirectly).
+If your business is not established in the UK, you must get someone established in the UK to:

 You must follow the normal rules for making an import declaration if either: